nightcrewlab/NooXTS---Teamspeak-6-Overlay/README.md

 ## 🔌 TeamSpeak 6 Remote Control API Setup

-The overlay connects to TeamSpeak 6 via its **Remote Control API** on port **6500**.
-You must configure this manually in TeamSpeak 6:
+The overlay connects to TeamSpeak 6 via its **Remote Control API**.
+The default port is **`5899`** (TS6 standard).

 1. Open **TeamSpeak 6**
 2. Go to **Settings → Remote Control API**
 3. Enable the Remote Control API
-4. Set the port to **`6500`**
+4. Make note of the port number shown (default is `5899`)
-5. Save and restart TeamSpeak 6
+5. Save and restart TeamSpeak 6 if needed

-> ⚠️ **The default TS6 port may be different.** If the overlay cannot connect, double-check that the port in TeamSpeak matches **6500**.
-If you change the port in TeamSpeak, you will also need to update the port in the overlay's source code (`uri = "ws://127.0.0.1:6500"`).
+**If your TS6 uses a different port**, you can change it in the overlay without touching the source code:
+- Open **Settings → 🎨 Appearance → API Port** and enter your port, then save
+- Or edit `ts6_config.json` directly and set `"port"` to your value
+- Restart the overlay after any port change

 ---